 NOTE: If a hedgehog goes into hibernation, it is likely to have another hibernation attempt within 48 hours of the first one.
 Keep the cage temp bumped up and keep an eye on them.
 They might have to have the cage temp higher from then on.

 Unfortunately, the fact is that commercial hedgehog diets just aren't nutritionally complete for a hedgehog's dietary needs.
 Most are mainly grains with little to no protein.
-I feed most of my hedgehogs a mixture of Diamond Naturals Indoor, Chicken Soup for the Cat Lovers Soul Indoor (Chicken) food, and Solid Gold Katz-n-Flocken.
-I have a different food for my overweight rescue hog.
+I feed most of my hedgehogs Science Diet dry kitten food.
+It’s the one with three kittens on the bag.
+I have a different food for overweight hogs.
 Just keep in mind if you decide to switch to a different food, when choosing a kibble, peas aren't good for them (so try to get a food that either doesn't have it, which is hard, or has it further down the list of the ingredients.
 When that's not possible, just make sure it doesn't have it at the top of the list of ingredients).
 The protein should be around 30%, fat should be around 10% and fiber should be as high as possible.
 They need a fiber of about 15%, but you're not going to get that from kibble alone.
-That's why I feed superworms, frozen dubia roaches, cricket powder, earthworms (from the store, not outside), cooked egg, and plain cooked chicken.
+That's why I feed superworms, frozen dubia roaches, cricket powder, cooked egg, and plain cooked chicken.
 Remember, variety is best.
 Don't feed the same thing every day, except the kibble.
 How boring would that be?

 Pretty much, as far as I'm aware, you can use any thing but cedar, corn cob (I think Kaytee calls it Kay Kob), and pine that isn't kiln dried (kiln dried is ok).
 A lot of people use fleece.
 That's what I usually use except for the moms with litters.
 Carefresh is another popular choice.
 I don't think it controls the odor well, but they do like to burrow in it.